vinumaradana/cse15l-lab-reports/lab-report-1.md

 If you run into this error, make sure you're entering in your password correctly and you have waited a bit after you reset your password.
 If this error still progresses, ask for help.

 But, after trying multiple times and waiting for about an hour or so, I successfully logged in and received the following message.
+I opened a new terminal in VS Code by using the Ctrl + ` keyboard shortcut.

 ![Image](log.png)